What Can Be Recycled at MIT?

 Small pieces of cardboard can be thrown in the desk-side bins or common area blue-top bins.
 Boxes and larger amounts can be placed beside the desk side bins and will be removed for recycling.
 Please help our custodians by flattening all of your cardboard boxes.

-Facilities no longer charges to remove electronic waste that weighs less than 50 lbs.
+Facilities removes electronic waste that weighs less than 50 lbs at no charge.
 To arrange for a pick up, fill out the Recycling & Trash form on the Atlas page under the Campus tab.
 Please allow 5 to 7 days for the movers to come and take the equipment.
 Examples of eWaste include:

 - CRTs, CPUs

 - DVD players

 Note: Before recycling electronic material, make sure that you deactivate the Property Office sticker and erase the hard drive to remove sensitive data.
 Contact Mike MaCarthy of the Property Office at email@example.com and IS&T at 253-1101 for more information.